varadchaskar/Fingerprint-Product/README.md

 <h1>Embedded Fingerprint Authentication System with Touch-Screen Interface</h1>

 <p>
-  This project implements an embedded fingerprint authentication system using an Arduino-compatible microcontroller, a fingerprint sensor, and a touch-screen display.
+  This project implements an embedded fingerprint authentication system using an Arduino framework-compatible microcontroller, a fingerprint sensor, and a touch-screen display.
 The code is organized into modular components for easy maintenance and scalability.
 </p>

 <h2>Features</h2>